Search programs

 Discover More Options

 This list features some of the best online bachelor’s in health informatics programs at top colleges nationwide.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
 Many of the schools on our list have been accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 What Can You Expect from an Online Bachelor’s in Health Informatics Degree Program?